FootlyIQ/.github/profile/README.md

 For deployment we made a project on Render.
 This allowed us to deploy our project straight from the github repository.

 ### Project Architecture

+### Organization
+#### Communication
+All communication within our team was conducted via a Discord server, except for the communication with the professor, which was conducted via MS Teams.
+We also conducted all group meetings and all remote work via the Discord server, where we helped each other with the screen sharing function.
+#### Management and division of labor
+For project managment we chose the SCRUM method, which is based on working in sprints.
+During the development we had 4 1-week long sprints.
+The project thus lasted from **07.05.2025 to 04.06.2025**.
+Before starting a new sprint we created new tasks, which we had to do in the next sprint.
+For task assignment and keeping track we used Jira.
+We used a kanban board with backlog to keep track of our work.

+### Testing
+We took care of testing by writing unit tests on the fly.

 ---

 ## 🧠 Tech Stack